-\item(Section~\ref{section:berkovich-trace}) We adapt the construction of the trace map $t_X\colon \rm{H}^{2d}_{\et}(X_{\widehat{\ov{K}}}, \bf{F}_p(d)) \to \bf{F}_p$ constructed in \cite[\textsection 7.2]{Ber} to the world of rigid spaces.
-This allows us to assume that the base field $K=C$ is an algebraically closed non-archimedean field of mixed characteristic $(0, p)$, and that $X$ is (geometrically) connected.
+from \cite[\textsection 7.2]{Ber} to the world of rigid-analytic spaces.
+This trace map is Galois-equivariant by design, so it allows us to replace $K$ with $C\coloneqq \wdh{\ov{K}}$ and $X$ with $X_C$ to assume that $K=C$ is algebraically closed.
+Then a small argument also allows us to assume that $X$ is connected.